Colarein/ict2-assignmentApp/README.md

 ## Setup requirements.

 [ Briefly state (to a third party) the setup steps necessary to run your app/client locally, e.g. .env and any other config files.]

+An API Key authenticates all requests to the API.
+Please follow these steps to acquire a personal key for development:

+Signup for an account here:themoviedb.org/signup
+Log in to your account.
+To get a key, follow this sequence:
+Settings > API > Create > Click on Request an API > Click "Developer" > Fill in Details

+In VS Code, in the project base folder, open the .env file and set REACTAPPTMDB_KEY to your new key value.

+REACT_APP_TMDB_KEY=.... your API key value ...
+FAST_REFRESH=false

+npm install

+npm run start

 ## App Design.